mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 > Although we are sitting on substantial order backlogs from commercial customers, we expect to gradually increase the fraction of our output which we dedicate to single-unit sales next year until we’re back in our pre-pandemic situation.

 Uh oh.
 I'm a commercial customer.
 If they're deprioritizing commercial customers, that means less for TinyPilot.
-But still, I figured we'd be happy with a smaller slice of a larger pie.
+Still, I figured we'd get a smaller slice of a larger pie.

 ## Losing $450k in a single email